If someone has ever asked you this question “are you really, okay?” raise a finger up…

 Read books, watch movies and walk with people that can help you stay positive.

-There is only so much we can take no matter how strong we think we are, tolerating people’s excesses is only healthy when it doesn’t affect you negatively.
+There is only so much we can take no matter how strong we think we are.

-Most people cannot handle what they give out.
-It is not your responsibility to accept everything even when it is disrespectful to you.
+Most people cannot handle what they give out, it is not your responsibility to accept everything s

-Stop letting people disrespect you, it is a sign that you don’t love yourself.
+Stop letting people disrespect you, it’s a sign that you don’t love yourself.

 You should love yourself enough to stand up for yourself.

-Politely tell the person how they made you feel, if they don’t care to apologize that’s completely fine.
+In a polite manner, tell the person how they made you feel, if they don’t care to apologize, that’s their business.

 What matters is the fact that you made the decision to stand up for yourself.

-If you are asking the “are you really, okay?” question, I totally understand.
+If you are asking the “are you really, okay?” question, that’s okay.

 A popular quote says